 SiteGround offers an impressive variety of hosting plans, including managed WordPress and WooCommerce hosting.
 Find out if it’s the right host for you.

-Bulgaria-based SiteGround has only been around since 2014, but it’s quickly becoming the Mr. Popularity of the hosting world, with over a million active sites.
+Bulgaria-based SiteGround has been around since 2004, but it quickly became the Mr. Popularity of the hosting world, with over a million active sites.
 The company provides powerful tools for experienced web developers, while promising an easy hosting experience for even the newest of newbies.

 SiteGround offers everything from simple shared hosting (with a website builder included), to managed WordPress and WooCommerce plans, to scalable cloud hosting, dedicated servers, and enterprise solutions.
 It has data centers in five locations, spread out over three different continents.